catalogicsoftware/terraform-provider-cloudcasa/README.md

 ## Getting Started

-Below is a small example of how to initialize the provider, install the CloudCasa agent, and take a snaoshot of a cluster.
+Below is a small example of how to initialize the provider, install the CloudCasa agent, and take a snapshot of a cluster.
 For more details and examples check the `docs` directory.

 ### Initialize the Provider